 - Proudfoot, Wayne, 1985, Religious Experience, Berkeley, Los Angeles, and London: University of California Press.

-- Radhakrishnan, S., 1968, Trans. with introduction and notes, The Brahma Sutra, the Philosophy of Spiritual Life, New York: Greenwood Press.
+- Radhakrishnan, S. (trans.), 1968, The Brahma Sutra, the Philosophy of Spiritual Life, with introduction and notes, New York: Greenwood Press.

 - Raphael, Melissa, 1994, “Feminism, Constructivism, and Numinous Experience,” Religious Studies, 30: 511–526.